Leon S. Kennedy: Critical reception

-Guinness World Records and several video game journalists, have named Leon as among the most-popular and most-iconic video game characters.
-Rachel Weber of GamesRadar+ described Leon as one of the greatest video game characters, praising his resilience and his ability to handle crises throughout the series.
-Magazines have also praised him as the most-likable Resident Evil character.
-IGN editors described him as one of the best Resident Evil protagonists due to his everyman persona, likening him to John McClane as "an ordinary guy who becomes extraordinary under adverse circumstances".
-They also noted Leon is among the most-capable and composed characters in the series.
+Guinness World Records and several video game journalists named Leon S. Kennedy among the most-iconic video game characters.
+Rachel Weber of GamesRadar+ described Leon as one of the greatest video game characters, praising his resilience and ability to handle crises throughout the series.
+Magazines praised Leon as the most likable Resident Evil character.
+IGN editors described him as one of the best Resident Evil protagonists due to his everyman persona, and likened him to John McClane as "an ordinary guy who becomes extraordinary under adverse circumstances".
+They noted Leon is among the most capable and composed characters in the series.

-Critics have praised Leon's character growth in Resident Evil 4.
-Nintendo Power described his change as going from a "glorified meter maid with a bad haircut" to a tough guy, while Polygon's Harri Chan praised Leon for his "schlocky action-movie energy".
-His relationship with Ada Wong was praised by Matt Kim of VG247, noting their "spy vs. spy thing" makes for enjoyable and entertaining cutscenes.
-In the book Immersion, Narrative, and Gender Crisis in Survival Horror Video Games, the academic Andrei Nae described Leon's persona as a hypermasculine and likened Leon to Ethan Thomas from Condemned: Criminal Origins, saying both characters are empowered to defeat all their opponents in direct combat and reassert themselves as white, middle-class males.
-Nae also stated their hypermasculinity is incomplete because neither of them can fully contain gender and class otherness, which also shows why Leon fails to bring Ada within the ambit of patriarchal control.
+Critics praised Leon's character growth in Resident Evil 4.
+Nintendo Power said he changes from a "glorified meter maid with a bad haircut" to a tough guy, while Polygon's Harri Chan commended Leon for his "schlocky action-movie energy".
+Matt Kim of VG247 praised Leon's relationship with Ada, noting their "spy vs. spy thing" makes for enjoyable and entertaining cutscenes.
+In the book Immersion, Narrative, and Gender Crisis in Survival Horror Video Games, academic Andrei Nae described Leon's persona as a hypermasculine and likened him to Ethan Thomas from Condemned: Criminal Origins, saying both characters are empowered to defeat their opponents in direct combat and reassert themselves as White, middle-class males.
+Nae stated their hypermasculinity is incomplete because neither character can fully contain gender and class otherness, which is displayed through Leon's failure to bring Ada within the ambit of patriarchal control.
+Several lines from the game achieved enduring popularity; Leon says "Where's everyone going?
+Bingo?" when church bells ring, and villagers stop attacking him to go to the church; and "I knew you'd be fine if you landed on your butt".

-Leon's characterization in the remade games has also been praised.
-His appearance in Resident Evil 2 (2019) has been lauded by fans and Cass Marshall of Polygon said the remake "revives the sexy side of its star".
-According to Ana Diaz from Polygon, in Resident Evil 4 (2023), Leon's sex appeal inspired fans to make and share "thirsty" videos of the character on the video-sharing platform TikTok.
-Ashley Bardhan of Kotaku reported thousands of fans said they purposefully injured Leon during the game to hear his moans of pain, which they interpreted sexually; Bardhan noted a similar phenomenon for Leon's character in the game Dead by Daylight.
-Jennifer Culp of Polygon described Leon as attractive and said the "swoon-inducing crush effect" of Leon is not about his hair, but his "Boy Scout determination to see the mission safely concluded".
+Leon's characterization has been praised, and he is often recognized for his sex appeal.
+Fans lauded his appearance in Resident Evil 2 (2019); Cass Marshall of Polygon said the remake "revives the sexy side of its star".
+According to Ana Diaz from Polygon, in Resident Evil 4 (2023), Leon's sex appeal inspired fans to make and share "thirsty" videos of the character on the video-sharing platform TikTok, resulting in thousands of fans purposefully injuring Leon to hear his moans of pain, which they interpreted sexually.
+Ashley Bardhan of Kotaku noted a similar phenomenon for Leon in the game Dead by Daylight.
+Jennifer Culp of Polygon described Leon as attractive and said his "swoon-inducing crush effect" is about his "Boy Scout determination to see the mission safely concluded" rather than his hair.
+Fans have praised Leon's reveal in Requiem, once more noting his attractiveness.
+Kotakus Kenneth Shepard commented on Leon's sex appeal, praising it for "captur[ing] his sensual aura and swagger" through his animations and humor.
+Nintendo acknowledged the trend when promoting Requiem on Nintendo Switch 2.